Multipartite entanglement at dynamical quantum phase transitions with non-uniformly spaced criticalities: Entanglement as a potential detector of DQPT

-To summarize, there exist regions of high $\langle\sigma_{\mathcal{G}}(t)\rangle$, detecting presence of DQPT, even when the quench parameters do not correspond to an underlying EQPT.
-Furthermore, we know that (via analysis using the rate function), even when the quench parameters correspond to an underlying EQPT, it might not necessarily lead to DQPT after the quench.
-Unlike bipartite entanglement, genuine multipartite entanglement can identify the absence of DQPT in these cases as reflected by comparatively lower values of $\langle\sigma_{\mathcal{G}}(t)\rangle$.
-These features establish multipartite entanglement, $\mathcal{G}$, to be a \emph{better} detector of DQPT.

 Despite the advantages offered by multipartite entanglement, its DQPT detection capability is not ubiquitous.
 For example, if one starts from an ordered phase, the dynamics of $\mathcal{G}$ cannot detect DQPT.
-Therefore, the time variation of multipartite entanglement considered here, can indicate the presence or absence of DQPTs only when the initial state parameters corresponds to a disordered phase.
+Therefore, the time variation of multipartite entanglement considered here, can indicate the presence or absence of DQPTs only when the initial state parameters correspond to a disordered phase.
+A plausible explanation of this asymmetry can be provided by looking at the equilibrium GGM phase portrait which reveals that the ordered phases possess higher values of GGM compared to the disordered phases, see Fig. \ref{fig:ggm}.

+We find GGM to be a ``good" detector when the initial state possess low amount of GGM, i.e., when the quench starts from a disordered phase.
+Note that there is no restriction on the GGM content of the ground state of the driving Hamiltonian.
+We want to stress here that we do not intend to replace the usual markers of many-body phases with GGM, but rather to study the relationship of entanglement with DQPT and highlight that for some quenches, the fluctuations in GGM can actually indicate DQPT.